alefesouza/laravel-vue-boilerplate/README.md

 A Laravel 5.4 SPA application boilerplate using Vue.js 2.5, Bootstrap 4, TypeScript, Sass and Pug with:

 * An users CRUD if the current user is an admin.
+* i18n for English and Portuguese, based on browser language settings.
 * Vue component tests using Jest and API tests using PHPUnit.
 * Already configured to run tests on Docker and GitLab CI.
-* Dockerfile configured with PHP 7, Node.js 8, Yarn and Composer, with MySQL and PHPMyAdmin on Docker Compose.
+* Dockerfile configured with PHP 7, Node.js 8, Yarn and Composer, with MySQL and phpMyAdmin on Docker Compose.
-* i18n for English and Portuguese, based on browser language settings.

 You can check it live [on this website](https://alefesouza.com/github/laravel-vue-boilerplate), with the credentials: